 In a large non-reactive container, combine the red wine, beef stock, Cognac, onion, carrots, garlic, parsley, thyme, rosemary, peppercorns, cloves, allspice, bay leaf, and venison pieces.
 Marinate the mixture for at least eight hours or overnight in the refrigerator.

-Preheat an oven to 300 degrees F Remove the venison from the marinade and drain it on a clean kitchen towel.
+Preheat an oven to 300 F. Remove the venison from the marinade and drain it on a clean kitchen towel.
 Using a slotted spoon, transfer the vegetables to a bowl and reserve the marinade liquid.

 In a large Dutch oven set over medium-high heat, fry the bacon until it's crisp.
 Remove to a plate and let drain on a paper towel.
 Retain the grease in the pan.